fjall-rs/fjall/README.md

 let folder = "data";

-// A tree is a single logical keyspace/index/...
+// A tree is a single physical keyspace/index/...
 // and supports a BTreeMap-like API
 // but all data is persisted to disk. let tree = Config::new(folder).open()?;